ChaosDynamix/Arcadia/docs/07_display/DSP2a__xorg.md

 [Return to Desktop environment display server](/Andromeda/desktop-environment/display-server/){: .btn .btn-purple }

-# Desktop environment display server with Xorg
+# Display server with Xorg
 {: .no_toc}

 ## Table of contents